-The Detroit Historical Society notes that the area was very important to the Anishinabeg and other Native American groups — including the Wyandot, Iroquois, Fox, Miami and Sauk — as it’s proximity to rivers and lakes made it easy to reach, and thus, a natural meeting place. in 1701, Detroit was settled by a French explorer who also admired its location.
+The Detroit Historical Society notes that the area was very important to the Anishinabeg and other Native American groups — including the Wyandot, Iroquois, Fox, Miami and Sauk — as it’s proximity to rivers and lakes made it easy to reach, and thus, a natural meeting place.
+In 1701, Detroit was settled by a French explorer, who also admired its location.

 After years of growth through shipping, shipbuilding and various manufacturing businesses, Detroit became a major transportation hub.
 In fact, it was the active carriage trade that inspired a young man named Henry Ford to build a little something known as an “automobile” in 1896.
-Around this same time, many “Gilded Age” mansions were built to the east and west of what is now downtown Detroit.

 John B Ford house